lvince25/Home-Labs/Azure-Labs/Azure-Networking-VNets-NSGs/README.md

 - Tested allowed and denied traffic scenarios
 - Validated flow using Network Watcher and troubleshooting tools

+## Validation & Testing

+Network security and segmentation were validated through controlled connectivity testing:

+- Confirmed RDP (TCP 3389) access was **allowed** only from the Management subnet to Management VM
+- Confirmed RDP (TCP 3389) access was **blocked** to Application VM in the App subnet
+- Verified subnet isolation and NSG enforcement using live RDP connection attempts
+- Validated least-privilege access by testing inbound and outbound traffic scenarios

+Results confirmed correct NSG rule priority, subnet association, and secure traffic flow.

 ## Tools & Technologies
 - Microsoft Azure
 - Azure Virtual Networks